Start a business today!

 You might want to check how much competition you have in your local market, as well as how home-buying trends have been affected by the recession, but it’s a viable option.
 You’ll also need some capital to purchase furniture and get your business up and running, but you can find quality used furniture online or at local consignment or thrift shops.

-During a recession, more people may be renting their residences rather than buying.
+When the economy is bad, more people may be renting their residences rather than buying.
 If you don’t have the capital to start buying up investment properties, you may instead be interested in starting a property management company.
 Renters and landlords still need an intermediary to handle property management for them, and if you’re in the right market, you could do very well for yourself.

 If your business is high-quality, it may even be a great time to land some long-lasting clients for when the recession is over, as landlords are often eager to off-load the responsibility of dealing with tenants to someone for a small fee.